Wagah Border crossing

 The famous Golden Temple in Amritsar.

-Getting to the Wagah Border (from Amritsar)
+Getting to the Wagah Border from Amritsar

-This takes about 40 minutes and is best done by taxi.
-(It is supposedly possible by bus but I recommend forking out for a taxi for the most relaxing crossing prep).
+It is supposedly possible by bus but I recommend forking out for a taxi for the most relaxing crossing prep.

 For our border crossing a taxi from Amritsar to the border for our family cost 1300Rs ($16 USD).
 Your hotel or guesthouse in Amritsar can help book a taxi for you.